 California State Assembly Bill 1826 (AB 1826) made commercial organic recycling mandatory in 2016.
-As of January 1, 2020 a business (including public entities) that generates two (2) cubic yards or more of commercial solid waste per week or is a multifamily residential dwelling of five (5) units or more shall arrange for organic recycling services.
+As of January 1, 2020, a business (including public entities) that generates two (2) cubic yards or more of commercial solid waste per week or is a multifamily residential dwelling of five (5) units or more shall arrange for organic recycling services.
 This law is often referred to as Mandatory Organics Recycling or MORe and is now superseded by SB 1383.

 In addition, California State Senate Bill 1383 (SB 1383) establishes organics diversion regulations that require nearly all residential and commercial entities to recycle organic material.
-There is also a statewide goal that 20% of edible food that is currently landfilled be diverted to food recovery organizations that serve food insecure populations.
+There is also a statewide goal that the maximum amount of recoverable edible food that is currently landfilled shall be donated to food recovery organizations that serve food insecure populations.
 We continue to use MORe to reference both organic waste diversion laws.

 Finally, AB 827 amended AB 341 and AB 1826.
 It is intended to educate and involve consumers in achieving the state’s recycling goals by requiring businesses subject to MCR and/or MORe to make recycling and/or organic recycling bins available to customers.

-Businesses and Multi-Family units can comply with the law by subscribing to organic recycling service with the Environmental Resources Division.
-Depending on the organic material generated, either green waste collection, food waste collection or both may be necessary.
-There may also be opportunities for small-scale community composting where organic materials are managed on site.
+Businesses and Multi-Family units can comply with the law by subscribing to organic recycling services with the Environmental Resources Division.
+Depending on the organic material generated, either green waste collection, food waste collection, or both may be necessary.
+There may also be opportunities for small-scale community composting where organic materials are managed on-site.

-Environmental Resources staff are available to consult with business, and perform waste assessments, to help determine the best mix of organics recycling and waste containers (called right-sizing) to maximize both recovery and savings.
-Send an email to firstname.lastname@example.org to learn more.
+Environmental Resources staff are available to consult with businesses and perform waste assessments.
+We are here to help determine the best mix of organics, recycling, and waste containers necessary (called right-sizing) to maximize both recovery and savings.
+Send an email to email@example.com or call (805) 200-2206 to learn more.

-- Physical Space Waiver – Lack of sufficient space in multifamily complexes or businesses to provide additional organic recycling bins.
+- Lack of space – Lack of sufficient space in multifamily complexes or businesses to provide additional organic recycling bins.

-- De Minimus Waiver – Where an organization generates:
+- Low volume generation – Where an organization generates:

-- two (2) cubic yards or more of solid waste per week and the generation of organic waste is 20 gallons or less of organic waste per week.
+- two (2) cubic yards or more of solid waste per week and the generation of organic waste is 20 gallons or less per week.

-- less than two (2) cubic yards of solid waste per week; generation of 10 gallons or less of organic waste per week
+- less than two (2) cubic yards of solid waste per week and generation of organic waste is 10 gallons or less per week.

-Waivers are granted on a case-by-case basis and must be verified every five years.
+Special Condition waivers are granted on a case-by-case basis and must be verified every five years.
 Alternative Service waivers are required to be submitted annually.
 To begin the waiver process, please complete the form below, and send it with supporting photographic evidence to firstname.lastname@example.org.
 To send via regular mail, please send it to: